SABS-R3/software-engineering-day1/_episodes/06-ide-pycharm.md

 ## Our First Python Standalone Script

 In the navigator window on the left, right-click on `Code` and Select `New` > `Python File`.
-Enter `hello_world.py` into the dialog box, and select `OK`.
+Enter `hello_world.py` into the dialog box, and press enter.
 This new empty file will be brought up in the editor.

 Let's start with a classic 'Hello world' script:

 ~~~
 print('Hello world!')
 ~~~
 {: .language-python}

+Then select `File` > `Save All`.

 ### Configure PyCharm with Anaconda

-Select `File` > `Save All`.

-owever, before we can run it, we need to configure PyCharm so that it knows where the Python interpreter is located which we want to use to run it.
+However, before we can run it, we need to configure PyCharm so that it knows where the Python interpreter is located which we want to use to run it.
 In our case, this is the Python interpreter that is supplied within the Anaconda Distribution.
 To do this:

 - Select either `PyCharm` > `Preferences` (MacOS) or `File` > `Settings` (Linux)
 - Then, in the preferences window that appears, select `Project: code` > `Project Interpreter` from the left.
 You'll see a number of Python packages displayed as a list, and importantly above that, the current Python interpreter that is being used.
-This is likely the default version of Python installed on your system, e.g. `Python 2.7 /usr/bin/python2.7`, which we don't want to use.
+This is likely the default version of Python installed on your system, e.g. `Python 2.7 /usr/bin/python2.7` or `Python 3.6 /usr/bin/python3.6`, which we don't want to use.
 - Select the cog-like button in the top right, then `Add ...`.
 An `Add Python Interpreter` window will appear.
-- Select `Conda Environment` from the list on the left so it will use Anaconda, adn ensure that `New environment` is selected.
-Then select `Make available to all projects` so we can use it with other projects later.
+- Select `Conda Environment` from the list on the left so it will use Anaconda, and ensure that `New environment` is selected.
+Enter `/home/sabs-r3/anaconda/envs/code` in the `Location` field, then select `Make available to all projects` so we can use it with other projects later.
 - Select `OK` in the `Add Python Interpreter` window.
 Back in the `Preferences` window, you should see `Python 3.7 (code)` or similar in the `Project Interpreter` window.
 - Select `OK` in the `Preferences` window.